rust-lang/book/second-edition/src/ch16-04-extensible-concurrency-sync-and-send.md

 Because `Rc<T>` is not marked `Send`, Rust’s type system and trait bounds ensure that we can never forget and accidentally send an `Rc<T>` value across threads unsafely.
-We tried to do this in Listing 16-14, and we got an error that said `the trait Send is not implemented for Rc<Mutex<i32>>`.
+We tried to do this in Listing 16-3, and we got an error that said ``the trait bound `std::rc::Rc<std::sync::Mutex<i32>>: std::marker::Send` is not satisfied``.
 When we switched to `Arc<T>`, which is `Send`, the code compiled.

 Any type that is composed entirely of `Send` types is automatically marked as